 Laing O'Rourke and Murphy have implemented industry leading levels of environmental management on some of the UK’s largest civil engineering contracts including; High Speed One, Crossrail, Thames Tideway, and the Staffordshire Alliance Rail Upgrade.
-We are experts in implementing ISO 14001 certified environmental management systems to ensure compliance with environmental legislation and improved performance.
-In addition to standard compliance, our systems can be adapted to suit specialised requirements such as Environmental Minimum Requirements, Code of Construction Practice, Transport & Works Orders and Hybrid Bills.
+We have implemented ISO 14001 certified environmental management systems to ensure compliance with environmental legislation and improved performance.
+As well as standard compliance, our systems are adapted to suit specialised requirements such as Environmental Minimum Requirements, Code of Construction Practice, Transport & Works Orders and Hybrid Bills.

-Our in-house assessors and verifiers are fully-versed in completing BREEAM and CEEQUAL assessment to achieve 'excellent' ratings and always champion our collaborative approach to meet the sustainability targets of our client.
+Our in-house assessors and verifiers are fully-versed in completing BREEAM and CEEQUAL assessments, seeking 'excellent' ratings and always champion our collaborative approach to meet the sustainability targets of our client.

 Our sustainable procurement policy details our commitment to incorporate environmental and social considerations into purchasing decisions which are cascaded to (and through) our supply chain.
 We prioritise the procurement of products from suppliers complying with recognised responsible sourcing schemes such as BS 8903.

-Environmental performance is key in our supply chain relationships.
-Supply chain partners complete a detailed questionnaire, we identify areas to encourage them to seek innovative solutions, share best practice and support them where needed.
-We encourage sustainability in the supply chain, and are proficient in the use of CompeteFor.
+Environmental performance is also part of our supply chain relationships.
+Our partners complete a detailed questionnaire, and together we identify areas to encourage them to seek innovative solutions, share best practice and support them where needed.

 LM's philosophy is to reduce waste through offsite manufacturing and innovative design.
 We engage with our supply chain at tender stage to agree steps to reduce waste, maximise reuse, adopt take-back schemes and identify local markets for would-be waste materials.